wiris/santoku/README.md

 ### AWS

-AWS (Amazon Web Services) is a cloud computing platform that provides provide a set of primitive abstract technical infrastructure and distributed computing building blocks and tools.
+AWS (Amazon Web Services) is a cloud computing platform that provides a set of primitive abstract technical infrastructure and distributed computing building blocks and tools.

 The connection to AWS has been done through the AWS SDK, which in Python is called [boto3](https://github.com/boto/boto3).
 We provide wrappers of the `boto3` SDK to make easy the operations to interact with different services.